echopen/PRJ-medtec_androidapp/README.md

   A lots of tools enable you to test and play with the data :

+  *Getting real data*

+  The app let you get data via `TCP` or `UDP` protocol.
+By default, the system works with `TCP` protocol.
+To test `UDP` data you can switch to `redpitaya_udp_data` branch.
+  @todo : create a developer mode, first screen app will then let you change the protocol and set up the rights hardware constants (number of lines, number of samples...).
+  Constants are set in the `Constants` class in the `utils` package.
+The critical ones are : `PreProcParam.NUM_LINES` and `PreProcParam.NUM_SAMPLES`, that corresponds to the number of lines and the number of samples the hardware is acquiring.

   *Simulating real data*

   You'll find in the [kit-soft](https://github.com/echopen/kit-soft/) repo, you'll find some real data file [raw_data.txt](https://github.com/echopen/kit-soft/tree/master/data) that was output by our hardware suite.